Standardized approach (counterparty credit risk)

+See Basel III: Finalising post-crisis reforms.

 The framework replaced both non-internal model approaches: the Current Exposure Method (CEM) and the Standardised Method (SM).
 It is intended to be a "risk-sensitive methodology", i.e. conscious of asset class and hedging, that differentiates between margined and non-margined trades and recognizes netting benefits; considerations insufficiently addressed under the preceding frameworks.

-SA-CCR calculates the exposure at default of derivatives and "long-settlement transactions" exposed to counterparty credit risk.
+SA-CCR calculates the exposure at default, EAD, of derivatives and "long-settlement transactions" exposed to counterparty credit risk, where EAD = α × (RC + PFE).
+Here, α is a multiplier of 1.4, acting as a "buffer" to ensure sufficient coverage; and: